SharePoint/PnP-Guidance/articles/app-model-recipe-web-controls.md

 - Use custom user actions
 - Embed JavaScript directly into page layouts
-- Embed JavaScript directly into custom master pages
+- Embed JavaScript directly into custom master pages (not recommended)

 Use custom user actions
 -----------------------